arsidada/cricket-bracket/README.md

 To deploy this project, you can use Vercel or any other hosting service that supports Next.js applications.

-## Deploying to Vercel
+### Deploying to Vercel

-1. Install the Vercel CLI:
+1.Install the Vercel CLI:

 ```bash
 npm install -g vercel
 ```

-2. Deploy the application:
+2.Deploy the application:

 ```bash
 vercel
 ```

-3. ollow the prompts to complete the deployment.
+3.ollow the prompts to complete the deployment.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.

 ```vbnet